-Peter Keros is a registered patent attorney focusing on preparing and prosecuting patent applications in the mechanical arts and software, among other areas.
-Peter also performs patent searches and provides other litigation support.
-His practice includes international intellectual property law, as well as trademark and copyright prosecution, and has helped local businesses protect their intellectual property.
+Peter Keros focusing on preparing and prosecuting patent applications in the mechanical arts and software, including automotive and aerospace technologies.
+In addition, he performs patent searches and provides litigation support.
+Furthermore, Peter's practice includes trademark and copyright prosecution, and has helped local businesses protect their intellectual property.

-"Communications with Patent Agents and Foreign Associates" (Bejin Bieneman Brown Bag Webinar Series, December 15, 2016)
+"Communications with Patent Agents and Foreign Associates" (B2 IP Webinar, December 15, 2016)